subhajitdey295/Madhav_Store_PowerBI_Dashboard/README.md

 ✅ Most of the payment transaction was done by Cash On Delivery.
 ✅ Maximum Printers(8.6K) were sold followed by Bookcases(6.5K) and Sarees(4.1K).

-Conclusion:
-To enhance the Madhav store's sales, it is recommended to target mainly women customers, particularly in Maharashtra, Madhya Pradesh & Uttar Pradesh in the sarees category.
-Also in general, they can target the Electronics market, especially in the Printers section to increase their sales by offering various ads, coupons, discounts, etc on e-commerce websites mostly in the months of January, February, March & November.
+Recommendations to enhance the Madhav store's sales:
+➡Target mainly women customers, particularly in Maharashtra, Madhya Pradesh & Uttar Pradesh in the sarees category.
+➡Also in general, target the Electronics market, especially in the Printers section to increase their sales by offering various ads, coupons, discounts, etc on e-commerce websites mostly in January, February, March & November.